 Hybrid Events

-Hybrid events are events that combine on-site and online attendance on equal footing — the in-person audience and remote participants experience the same content, interact with each other, and are treated as technical equals.
+Hybrid events combine on-site and online attendance on an equal footing — the in-person audience and remote participants experience the same content, interact with one another, and are treated as technical equals.

 Hybrid event

-Event managers are facing new challenges: After a majority of events have been converted to virtual-only formats, requests for on-site events are on the rise again.
-Thus, it is inevitable to consider the concept of hybrid events.
+Event managers are facing new challenges: after a majority of events were converted to virtual-only formats, requests for on-site events are on the rise again.
+It is therefore essential to engage with the concept of hybrid events.

 A successful hybrid event involves both on-site and remote attendees on an equal level